Tokens and Grammar

 Symbols and Scope

 Symbols in Martian are identifiers for stages, pipelines, and parameters.
 They may comprise uppercase and lowercase letters, numeric digits, and underscores.
 A symbol may not begin with a numeric digit, which is reserved for number literals.
 Identifiers beginning with two underscores are reserved as well.
 The Martian lexer’s regular expression for symbols is

-Martian defines two scopes within which symbol names must be unique:
+Martian defines three scopes within which symbol names must be unique:

 - Within the scope of one pipeline invocation, which encompasses all recursively included MRO files, no two stages or pipelines may share the same name.
 This is considered the global scope of a pipestance.